KangJiaju/KangJiaju.github.io/index.md

 Here is **Jiaju Kang (Charles, 康家驹)**.

-I am a senior student majoring in **Big Data and Data Science Technology** at Shandong Jianzhu University.
-Currently, I am working as a Research Assistant in **the Institute of Artificial Intelligence and Networks** (Beijing Normal University), advised by [Prof. Weijia Jia](http://jszy.whu.edu.cn/zhangmi/zh_CN/index.htm).
+I obtained a Bachelor of Engineering degree in **Data Science and Big Data Technology** from Shandong Jianzhu University in 2024.Currently, I am working as a Research Assistant in **the Institute of Artificial Intelligence and Networks** (Beijing Normal University), advised by [Prof. Weijia Jia](http://jszy.whu.edu.cn/zhangmi/zh_CN/index.htm).

 <br>